 Enabling MPE input from Osmose in your DAW

-In Cubase, from the “Studio” menu, click the “Studio Setup” option.
-Then, create a new Note Expression Input Device by clicking on “Add Device” > “Note Expression Input Device”.
+On older Cubase versions, you will need to create the Note Expression Input Device manually by clicking on “Add Device” > “Note Expression Input Device”.

 Creating an instrument track with Osmose as the input device

 Create a new Instrument track: “Project” menu > “Add Track” > “Instrument” and select an MPE-compatible instrument plugin.
-In the Track Inspector, select “Note Expression Input Device” for the track's MIDI input and the MIDI channel selection to "Any".
+In the Track Inspector, select “Osmose (NoteExp)” for the track's MIDI input and the MIDI channel selection to "Any".

 Further down in the Inspector, in the section 'Note Expression', activate 'Record MIDI as Note Exp.'